uwcirg/helloworld-vue-client-sof/README.md

 A public [SMART<sup>&reg;</sup> App Launcher](https://launch.smarthealthit.org/index.html) is available for sandbox tesing of SMART on FHIR apps with synthetic data.

 #### Launch for SMART App Launcher
 Navigate to the public SMART<sup>&reg;</sup> App Launcher and choose the "Provider EHR Launch" Launch Type.
 Uncheck "Simulate launch within the EHR user interface".
 Leave all other options unselected.
 Paste the URL to where `launch.html`, e.g. `http://localhost:8080/launch.html`, is being served from into the "App Launch URL" box at the bottom of the SMART<sup>&reg;</sup> App Launcher page.
-Select "Launch App!" which will bring up a patient selector widget before the *ASBI Intervention App* is launched.
+Select "Launch App!" which will bring up a patient selector widget before the app is launched.